zhullyb/monyhar/monyhar/docs/security/service-worker-security-faq.md

 FAQ](faq.md).

-Like the general security FAQ, this document is a collaborative effort by many Chromium developers. (rsesek, estark, falken, slightlyoff, jakearchibald, evn, raymes, ainslie, mek, lgarron, elawrence, kinuko, palmer, your name here...)
+Like the general security FAQ, this document is a collaborative effort by many Monyhar developers. (rsesek, estark, falken, slightlyoff, jakearchibald, evn, raymes, ainslie, mek, lgarron, elawrence, kinuko, palmer, your name here...)
 Last updated 12 May 2017.
-If you see an error or have an additional question, and have a Chromium account, go ahead and fix it.
-If you don't have a Chromium account, email security-dev@monyhar.org for a fix.
+If you see an error or have an additional question, and have a Monyhar account, go ahead and fix it.
+If you don't have a Monyhar account, email security-dev@monyhar.org for a fix.

 ## Service Workers seem extremely risky!
 Why are they OK?